felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ### Idea 4.1: Buy an alarm clock and leave your phone out of the bedroom

 Kudos to Simon Sinek for this idea.
 Most people keep their phones next to their bed because it serves as their morning alarm clock.
-That is a terrible practice, for we know how damaging it is for our eyes and minds to use our phones before going to sleep.
+That's a terrible practice, for we know how damaging it is for our eyes and minds to use our phones before going to sleep.
 Try adopting a different strategy that generations of people before you have relied on to go to
-sleep: get yourself an alarm clock ([here\'s the one I use](https://amzn.to/3W6QL4z)), migrate your phone's charger outside of your bedroom, and bring your book to bed instead.
+sleep: get yourself an alarm clock ([here\'s the one I use](https://amzn.to/3W6QL4z)), move your phone's charger out of your bedroom, and bring your book to bed instead.
 Not only will this make you read more, but it will also make your sleep better.

 ## Idea 5: Use a red LED headlamp to read in the dark

-I find it convenient not to depend on a light fixture to read.
+I find it convenient to not depend on a light fixture to read.
-Next to my bed, I keep a head lamp to read a few pages before going to sleep.
-It is simply more convenient and comfortable that other alternatives.
+I keep a head lamp next to my bed to read a few pages before going to sleep.
+It's simply more convenient and comfortable that other alternatives.

 {{< figure src="/img/read-in-the-dark.jpg" position="center" caption="" scale="50%">}}

-The model I am currently using is the [Black Diamond Cosmo-R](https://amzn.to/4ePPBSc), but for our needs this might be a little overkill.
-I suggest you simply look for whatever headlamp that has a red LED and can go to low levels of intensity.
+The model I am currently using is the [Black Diamond Cosmo-R](https://amzn.to/4ePPBSc), but for our needs this might be a bit overkill.
+I suggest you simply look for whatever headlamp that has a red LED that can be set to low levels of intensity.

 {{< figure src="https://m.media-amazon.com/images/I/71aqT0juOBL._AC_SL400.jpg" position="center" caption="" >}}

 ## Idea 6: Start by reading a single book at a time

 As you start learning, you get excited when you see all the possibilities within your grasp.
+Here is a quote from *The DevOps Handbook* that I constantly need to remind myself:

-Never forget, "Stop starting, start finishing."
+> *Stop starting, start finishing.*

 Generally, for better or for worse, the end of the book is often when everything comes together and the author "blows your mind."

-{{< figure src="/img/stop-starting-start-finishing.jpg" position="center" caption="Words to live by." scale="80%">}}

-Choose your book carefully and do your best not to start another one before you finished your current one.
+Choose your book carefully and do your best not to start another one before you've finished your current one.
 Use this as motivation to get through your current book, if needed!

 Personally, shelving  a book without finishing it only leaves me more confused.
-It gives me some pieces of the puzzle, but since I lack pieces, I will never see that puzzle to completion.
-Bite the bullet, and finish the books you start, unless they are novels that fail to grab your attention.
+It gives me some pieces of the puzzle, but since I lack the remaining pieces, I will never see that puzzle to completion.
+Bite the bullet and finish the books you start, unless they are novels that fail to grab your attention.

-You might want to wait  until you are in the final pages of a book before ordering your next one.
-You don't want to make commitments that you might not be able to complete!
-I strongly advise to order only a single book at a time, especially at the start of your learning journey - try not to get carried away!
+You might want to wait  until you're in the final pages of a book before ordering your next one.
+You don't want to make commitments that you might not be able to keep!
+I strongly advise ordering only a single book at a time, especially at the start of your learning journey - try not to get carried away!